Extreme Stochastic Variational Inference: Distributed and Asynchronous: ESVI-LDA

 In order to update $\phi_{in}^k$ we need only to access $\gamma_i^k$ $\lambda_k^{w_{in}}$ and $\pi_k$.
 And similarly, once $\phi_{in}^k$ is modified, only parameters $\gamma_i^k$, $\lambda_k^{w_{in}}$ and $\pi_k$ need to be updated.
 Following that, for each word token, these parameters can be updated independently.
 In our setting, each machine loads its own chunk of the data, and also has local model parameters $\gamma$ and $\phi$.
 Each machine maintains a local job queue that stores global parameters $\lambda$ that is now owned by this machine.
 After updating with each $\lambda_{1:K}^v$, the machine sends it to another machine while pushing $v$ into the job queue of that machine.
 This leads to a fully asynchronous and non-locking distributed algorithm.

-{\bf Handling large number of topics:} In variational inference LDA, the linear dependence of the model size on $K$ prevents scaling to large $K$ due to memory limitations.
-We propose a strategy to address this which we call the top-k approach.
-This basic idea is simple: instead of storing all $K$ components of the assignment parameter, we only store the most important top $k$ topics.
-Such a top-k can be maintained using a min-heap of size $k$.
-Based on our empirical study, we find that this strategy indeed works very well.
-By only maintaining $C\ll K$ top values we get performance very close to storing all the values without exceeding the maximum memory limit.
+{\bf Handling large number of topics:} In VI for LDA, the linear dependence of the model size on $K$ prevents scaling to large $K$ due to memory limitations.
+Our ESVI-LDA-TOPK approach addresses this: instead of storing all $K$ components of the assignment parameter, we only store the most important top $k$ topics (using a min-heap of size $k$).
+By only maintaining $C\ll K$ top values, we get performance very close to storing all the values staying within the memory limit.